UK postgraduate funding

 My employer is sponsoring me.
 How do I notify you of this?

-When you enrol at UEL, you need to tell us how your fees will be paid.
-If your employer is sponsoring you, select the option on UEL Direct, 'I expect to receive support from a commercial sponsor'.
+When you enrol at the University of East London (UEL), you'll need to let us know how your tuition fees will be paid.
+If your employer is sponsoring you, here's what you need to do:

 I am an international postgraduate student.
 Can I receive any financial support?